 Pickled Brussels Sprouts are cool, refreshing and there’s not a trace of dill in them, so step back from that dill pickle vibe when you imagine how these Zesty Pickled Brussels Sprouts are going to taste.
 And they are a little zesty with that hint of spice, but not hot, per se.
 They just have a little kick to them and that elusive flavor that comes from the allspice and black pepper in the brine.

 They’re going to be great for a snack…think 9:00 and the kids are in bed and you’re catching up on your Netflix.
 Maybe folding some laundry.
 And you want something, but you’re not sure what?
 That’s when you need Pickled Brussels Sprouts.
+OK, maybe you really want ice-cream but want something a little healthier.

 About making Zesty Pickled Brussels Sprouts: